darqos/darqos/doc/distribution.rst

   * `/darq/types`

-    * Contains sub-directories for each installed type implementation
+    * Contains sub-directories for each installed type implementation (described later).

   * `/darq/lenses`

+    * User interface modules for installed type implementations.

   * `/darq/tools`

+    * User applications

   * `/darq/sys`

     * System scripts, or other Unix programs needed to support the operation of the system.
 These items should be largely, if not totally, invisible from within Darq itself.

   * `/darq/sys/init`

-      * The system bootstrap program.
+      * The system bootstrap program; the point of handover from the underlying Linux kernel to DarqOS.

-  * `/darq/local`

-    * Installed location of any required Unix software, not provided by the host OS.

-  * `/darq/venv`
+  * `/darq/sys/venv`

     * Python virtual environment
     * Includes all installed dependencies
     * Install process will update this using the requirements file from the distribution.

+  * `/darq/local`

+    * Installed location of any required Unix software that is not provided by the host OS.

   * `/darq/var`

     * Home for files that are modified at runtime by the installation.
       This will notably include the SQLite databases used by the various services, kernel configuration, etc.
-    * This directory will *not* be overwritten during an upgrade, but instead, will be processed to update all storage as required by the new version.
+    * This directory will *not* be simply overwritten during an upgrade, but instead, will be processed by the install script to update all storage as required by the new version.

 * Some items will be installed into the Linux environment: